Alberta Health Services: Organization

 AHS provides health services to some patients in British Columbia, Saskatchewan, and the Northwest Territories, as well as to over 4.3 million Albertans.

 Alberta Health Services has been organized so as to separate acute hospital facilities (with separate reporting lines for major tertiary, metropolitan and regional hospitals) from smaller hospitals and community services, the latter of which are organized into five zones (North, Edmonton, Central, Calgary and South).
 The Calgary Zone, for example, includes some sites and services formerly administered by the Calgary Health Region while other services have been reorganized on a provincial scale.

+In 2024, Alberta Health Services began the process or reorganizing into four health care pillars: Acute Care Alberta, Primary Care Alberta, Recovery Alberta and Assisted Living Alberta.

 Governance

 Stephen Duckett was the inaugural president and chief executive officer of the newly created health "superboard", Alberta Health Services, and served from the spring of 2009 until November 2010, when then-provincial Health Minister Gene Zwozdesky asked him to resign.
 Significant budget cuts—of about CA $1 billion—were imposed on AHS by Premier Stelmach, soon after Duckett's appointment.

 Chris Eagle served as AHS CEO from November 23, 2010, until October 17, 2013.

 On June 12, 2013, Minister of Health Fred Horne fired the entire AHS Board over its refusal to cancel executive bonuses.
 Three days later, Janet Davidson was appointed the AHS official administrator by Minister Horne to act in place of its board of directors.
 On September 12, 2013, John W. F. Cowell replaced Davidson as the official administrator.
 AHS has subsequently had Carl Amrhein and David Carpenter as official administrators.

 The Alberta Health Services Board was re-introduced, effective November 27, 2015 with Linda Hughes appointed as the board chair.

 On April 4, 2022, the AHS Board asked Mauro Chies, Vice President, Cancer Care Alberta and Clinical Support Services, to serve in the role of interim CEO on a temporary basis.

 Dr. Verna Yiu served as AHS CEO and president from June 3, 2016, to April 4, 2022.

 In 2021, Gregory Turnbull, QC served as board chair, Dr. Sayeh Zielke as vice-chair, and Brian Vaasjo, Deborah Apps, Heidi Overguard, Dr. Jack Mintz, Natalia Reiman, Sherri Fountain, Hartley Harris, Tony Dagnone, OC and Vicki Yellow Old Woman serve as board members.

 On Nov.
 17, 2022, Dr. John Cowell was appointed Official Administrator for Alberta Health Services (AHS) by the Minister of Health and replaced the existing board of directors.
 The Official Administrator has responsibility for the governance of AHS, working in partnership with Alberta Health to ensure all Albertans have access to high quality health services across the province.
 The Official Administrator is accountable to the Minister of Health and the Premier.

+On November 16, 2023, Sean Chilton was named Acting AHS President and CEO.
+On January 8, 2025, Athana Mentzelopoulos was fired from her position as AHS CEO and replaced by Andre Trembley, who also serves as the Deputy Minister of Health.